*Updated April 5, 2019

-It’s December, which means that most students are starting to stress out about financial aid and the FAFSA, if you haven’t started already.
-There were some pretty big shakeups in the FAFSA this year and the purpose of this article is to give you the five things I have learned about the FAFSA after dealing with it for the six years I have been in college and graduate school thus far.
-Hopefully these tips will help you whether you are a first year FAFSA completer or someone who has completed it multiple times and just needs a refresher.
+Most students stress out about financial aid and the FAFSA, particularly as the deadline gets closer.
+But don’t worry.
+In this article, I will give you the five key lessons I have learned about the FAFSA after dealing with it for the six years I have been in college and graduate school thus far.
+Hopefully, these tips will help you whether you are a first year FAFSA completer or someone who has completed it multiple times and just needs a refresher.

-There was a huge change to the FAFSA this year!
-The open date for the FAFSA this year was October 1st.
+The open date for the FAFSA this year is now October 1.
 Isn’t that crazy?
-I remember very vividly stressing out about the January 1st open date and wondering when I’d finally be able to turn in my FAFSA.
+I remember very vividly stressing out about the January 1 open date and wondering when I’d finally be able to turn in my FAFSA.
 If this is your first time completing a FAFSA, starting early is the best thing you can do.
 The first time is ALWAYS the hardest time.
-You have to set up so many things the first time, that unless major changes happen in your life, you will never have to set up again.
+You have to set up so many things the first time that, unless major changes happen in your life, you will never have to set up again.
 This is great, but it means your first time will be a pain.

-Keep a detailed record of all the information you set up during your first visit to the FAFSA website.
-There will be so many things you set up like site passwords and pins.
-You will continue to need these as you get older, so be sure to write them down and keep them in a safe space.
+Keep a detailed record of your site passwords and pins you set up during your first visit to the FAFSA website.
+You will continue to need these in the coming years, so be sure to write them down and keep them in a safe space.

 Consistency is key when it comes to keeping up with the demands of the FAFSA.
-Things are likely to change from year to year, for instance, I knew students whose family lost their career and so their FAFSA needed to have some changes made to it.
-Unfortunately now the FAFSA uses old tax documents so what your parents turn in this year won’t be for 2016, but instead it will be for 2015.
-It’s a bit of a nightmare (and if your parents income has dramatically changed since 2015, they encourage you to fill it out the way they ask and then contact your school for help.)
+Things are likely to change from year to year.
+For instance, I knew students whose family lost their career and so their FAFSA needed to have some changes made to it.
+Also, beginning with the 2017-18 FAFSA, applicants and their parents are required to use tax information from an earlier year.
+For example, the 2019-20 FAFSA form will ask for 2017 — and not 2018 — tax information.
+It’s a bit of a nightmare, but don’t worry.
+If your parents’ income has dramatically changed since they filed their tax returns, the federal government encourages you to fill out the FAFSA the way they ask and then contact your school for help.

 It’s okay if you can’t keep things as consistent as you would like.
 Sometimes things happen that you cannot control.
 Don’t get down on yourself if you are pulled for verification.
 Instead of fear, relax and handle it.